 The good news is there is always a sign warning you about the speed camera a few hundred meters before.
 If you are speeding in Iceland, now is the time to slow down!

 You may think that because you are a foreigner and leaving the country, you will get away with not paying for a ticket.
-However, the rental car company has a copy of your credit card and are authorized to charge it in circumstances like this.
+However, the rental car company has a copy of your credit card and is authorized to charge it in the circumstances like this.